dmcfaddengalway/TomasGrinds/Git Commands/git .md

 ## Difference between git and github

 Git is the system, github is the app.
-The funniest explanation I've ever read is this:
-Git = porn
-GitHub = PornHub

 GitHub is just an application.
 Alternatives are bitbucket, gitlab and other small ones.